 Two things.
 Unicorns are magical.
 And fairy tales are still alive and well.
 No, but in all seriousness, we saw what drives consumers.
 The trend has to be integrated in an authentic manner.
 Both timing and transparency play an important role.
 This is particularly important particularly when things also become difficult: when the unexpectedly huge run on our online shop made it crash, we clearly specified the reasons and difficulties for this.
 We sought to establish a dialogue with the consumers.
 In the end, the campaign was a huge success and we were able to bring joy to many people.
 It is simply not possible to plan some things in advance, but new areas can be developed using strategic guidelines and search fields.
 Success isn’t something you can leave to chance.

-In recent years Ritter Sport has regularly hit the headlines with its interesting cooperations (VfB Stuttgart, Red Nose Day, etc.).
+In recent years Ritter Sport marketing has regularly hit the headlines with its interesting cooperations (VfB Stuttgart, Red Nose Day, etc.).
 How were these business relationships created?

 Different ways.
 Relevance is the focus here as well.
 The target group is the most important thing.
 It must consist of consumers who want what you offer.